Nathancgy/build-llms-from-scratch/README.md

 ### Muon

 Muon (MomentUm Orthogonalized by Newton-schulz) uses standard SGD-momentum internally, then performs orthogonalization using Newton-Schulz iterations.
 This helps weight matrices maintain good conditioning throughout training, leading to more stable optimization and often better performance with full parameter capacity.

-### Neutrino

-Neutrino (Nuclear-Norm Proximal SGD) works with full matrices like Muon, but instead of orthogonalizing, it applies nuclear-norm regularization through a randomized SVD.
-It:

-1. Computes momentum updates like Muon
-2. Performs a randomized truncated SVD to get U, S, V^T
-3. Soft-thresholds the singular values: S' = max(S - λ, 0)
-4. Reconstructs the low-rank update as U S' V^T

-This approach allows for pruning small singular values while maintaining computational efficiency, offering a middle ground between full expressivity and low-rank approximation.

 ### Scale (Standard)